GENETICS & GENOMICS FIELDTRIPS

 This program is open to Grade 9 classes only and offers your classroom an authentic research experience in the Advanced Molecular Biology Laboratories (AMBL).
 The field trip content is closely tied to the genetics content in the new Grade 9 curricula.
 This hand-on visit runs from 9am – 2pm (ish) and offers your students a chance to carry out a DNA isolation experiment and to use laptops to investigate the properties and information contained within DNA and Genomes.
 All AMBL programs are offered free of charge and on a first come first serve basis.
 Our lab is currently only equipped to handle a maximum of 32 persons (which includes students and additional adults), although a class size of 24 or less is best.

-To book a visit for your Grade 9 class, please email: Dr. Joanne Fox, joanne@msl.ubc.ca, to request a booking form.
+To book a visit for your Grade 9 class, please email: Alissa Cait, grade9genomics@gmail.com, to request a booking form.

 In the PCR experiment, each student (and adults) will perform a simplified DNA fingerprint assay where they will check out their own genomic DNA for a genetic insertion.
 Overall, the lab is pretty fun and easy to do.
 The students will get a chance to isolate their own DNA, learn about DNA replication, learn about the amazing PCR (polymerase chain reaction) procedure, and they will run a DNA gel to visualize their results.

-The day generally starts between 9:00am and 10:00am and will usually take about 6 hours to complete.
-Your class will have a chance to get lunch during a 1 1/2 hour break. .
-In general, any breaks during the day are open season for questions regarding things going on in science or questions regarding science careers and education.
-We ask that at least one or two adults accompany the class to facilitate minor supervision (we always have two graduate students on hand), and because the equipment being used is both expensive and delicate we ask that students are told prior to respect the facility.
+The day generally starts at 9:00am or 9:30am and will usually take about 5.5 hours to complete.
+Your class will have a chance to get lunch during a 1 hour break. .
+In general, any other breaks during the day will be occupied with lecture and are also open season for questions regarding things going on in science or questions regarding science careers and education.
+We require that at least one adult (the teacher) accompanies the class to facilitate minor supervision (we always have two graduate students on hand), and because the equipment being used is both expensive and delicate we ask that students are told prior to respect the facility.
+Note that our instructors are not responsible for disciplining participants in the event of inappropriate behaviour.